71ae/crypto-zil-miner-switch-ethos/README.md

 every this and then in a loop in a decreasing interval.
 Once the block 99 is hit, the background sleep stops, the main miner is disallowed and the mining for ZIL started for 5 minutes.
-After this period the ZIL miner terminates automatically the main miner is started again, and the loop starts again.
+After this period the ZIL miner terminates automatically, the main miner is started again, and the loop starts again.

 ## Getting Started